bridgetmaddison/bridgetmaddisoncbt-site/content/more-about-act.md

 ## More about CBT

 **Cognitive and Behavioural Therapy (CBT)** is a scientifically proven talking therapy that can help people with a wide range of difficulties.
 It is recommended in the NICE guidelines (National Institute for Clinical Excellence) as an effective treatment for Anxiety based problems and Depression.
 CBT explores how your thoughts, beliefs and attitudes impacts on what you do and feel and how a greater understanding of these cycles and processes can lead you towards solutions and change.
-CBT tends to be more focused on the present but might also look at your past to help you understand how your past impacts on the present.
+CBT tends to be more focused on the present but can refer to the past to better understand how it impacts on the here and now.

+The Third wave family of Cognitive Behavioural Therapies includes Acceptance and Commitment Therapy or ACT and Compassion Focused Therapy (amongst others).
+I am able to draw from this innovative body of knowledge with its growing evidence base to ensure you get a tailor-made therapy suited to your particular needs.
+ACT uses Mindfulness and Acceptance skills to help you negotiate what gets in the way of what matters to you, whilst Compassion Focused Therapy has a focus on responding kindly and wisely to the inner critic and painful feelings.
+I hope you choose to read further but in essence, CBT is really about becoming your own inner coach and brain trainer! so you can do more of what’s healthy and helpful in your life and less of the things that aren’t working.
 Find out more about the problems that can be effectively treated with CBT under [About You]({{< ref "about-you.md" >}}).

-Over recent years I have been increasingly drawn to **Acceptance and Commitment Therapy (ACT)**.
-This falls under the 'umbrella' of CBT and is often referred to as one of the 'third wave' family of Cognitive Behavioural Therapies.
-What I love about ACT and why I've begun to use it more in my Practice, is that alongside its growing evidence base and great feedback from patients, I know how much more prepared I am myself to handle life's challenges, through using these skills and ideas!
-It is also particularly helpful when you are experiencing a number of problems at the same time or your problems are longstanding.

 ## What is Acceptance and Commitment Therapy?